-The average time for evaluating one solution (finding all possible trajectories) is 30.34 ms, and there are 9216 distinct solutions.
+The average time for evaluating one solution (finding all the trajectories that generates) of this test case is 30.34 ms, and there are 9216 distinct solutions.
 Thus, a systematic approach, scanning all the solutions, would require 4.66 min.